A spacious and elegant ground floor room featuring a dramatic chandelier. Perfect for wedding ceremonies and drinks receptions.

 The Great Room is on the first floor and is often hired in conjunction with the Benjamin Franklin Room directly beneath it.
 This serves as the ideal meeting catering or pre- and post-reception drinks space to the Great Room.

-Additionally, the Drawing Room, located next door to the Great Room, is the perfect green room or VIP room, allowing direct access to the stage for presenters and speakers.
+Additionally, the Henry Cole Room, located next door to the Great Room, is the perfect green room or VIP room, allowing direct access to the stage for presenters and speakers.
 It is also often hired as an organiser’s office, break out room, or for storage.
 A further four interconnecting meeting rooms can be found on the first floor, lending themselves perfectly for breakout spaces for larger conferences and meetings.

 The Great Room has a high specification for in-house AV and lighting.
 There are 8 free standing speakers around the room which link the sound and lighting together.
 The stage is a permanent fixture and the optional screen measures 4 metres x 2.5 metres.
 Other features available in this room: